 Situated in one of the oldest Victorian lidos in the UK, Clifton Lido was refurbished and reopened in 2008, and its poolside restaurant has been a huge hit ever since.

-Headed up by chef Freddy Bird, the restaurant serves up a tasty tapas menu during the day and Mediterranean-inspired dishes in the evening.
+The restaurant serves up a tasty tapas menu during the day and Mediterranean-inspired dishes in the evening.
 I love popping in for a midweek swim (£20 for up to 3 hours people – and there’s a sauna & hot tub for colder days!) so that I have a proper appetite for the restaurant afterwards!

 Opened by Papa (Paco) Sanchez in 1999 and taken over by sons Peter and Jonray in 2004, Casamia has won multiple awards and accolades, including a Michelin star and 5 AA Rosettes.